Kanishk-Dendukuri/Portfolio/README.md

 # Portfolio

 Hey there!
 My name is Kanishk Dendukuri and this is my portfolio.
 Below you will see some highlights of my projects.
 I was first exposed to programming when I was in middle school in 2017, in which I made two player scratch games.
 In 10th grade, I took AP Computer Science A, in which I learned alot of java.
 In 2020, as a junior, I took iOS Development and developed several games.
-In 12th grade, 2022, I took Advanced iOS App Development to learn more advanced game development and am working on a game with my friends.
+In 12th grade, 2022, I am taking Advanced iOS App Development to learn more advanced game development and am working on a game with my friends.

 # Scratch